min2ha/ukwa-site/content/target/293863495/index.en.md

   "subject": null
 }

-# Glasgow School of Art: Cabbages in an Orchard; The formers and forms of Charles Rennie Mackintosh and Graham Fagen.

 <p>Glasgow School of Art website.
 Alumnus Graham Fagen has been invited by The Glasgow School of Art Exhibitions Department to research Charles Rennie Mackintosh through the GSA Archives &amp; Collections Centre, and to create this solo exhibition of new work to be featured as part of GENERATION.
 Part of the cultural programme of Glasgow 2014.</p>